JayKickliter/IPPDSP.jl/README.md

 ( IPP64fc,  :IPP32fc )
 ```

 Both single-rate and multirate `FIRFilter` objects maintain state, allowing for stream processing.
-As a matter of fact, intel has depreciated one-off, or direct-form, FIR filter functions, requiring you to create a filter state.
+Intel has depreciated one-off, or direct-form, FIR filter functions, requiring you to create a filter state.
 Instead of wrapping the depreciated IPP functions, the direct-form functions listed here create a state for you.
 The garbage collector takes care of the rest.

 Back to stateful filtering, here's a typical scenerio: